shlomi1993/OU-22971-Toolbox/Ray/4_ray_capstone_project/README.md

 - **Async** uses bounded concurrency, timeout, and `always_previous` fallback to let ticks close predictably regardless of individual zone delays.
 The driver polls distributed actors for readiness instead of blocking on slow workers, achieving graceful degradation under skew.

-- **Stress** runs the same comparison under harsher conditions—60% slow zones with 3-second delay—confirming that blocking degrades sharply while async maintains controlled behavior even when many workers are slow.
+- **Stress** runs the same comparison under harsher conditions - 60% slow zones with 3 second delay - confirming that blocking degrades sharply while async maintains controlled behavior even when many workers are slow.

 **All runs preserve distributed system invariants.** Every write is idempotent, keyed by `zone_id` and `tick_id`, so duplicates and retries never corrupt state.
 Tasks may complete out of order across workers, but the system never double-counts results.
 Late reports that arrive after a tick has already closed are logged but ignored.
 Fallback decisions use deterministic rules that produce identical outputs given identical inputs and seed values, with full tracking in the output artifacts.